Latest Resources and Information on the changes to the 340B Program

 Below is a list of partner organizations for both North Dakota and South Dakota.
 We will continue to update this list as more information and resources become available.

-Treatment Locator (SAMHSA) or
+Treatment Locator (SAMHSA) or find a health center near you.

 Strengthening the Heartland (STH) was developed through the collaborative efforts of faculty from South Dakota State University Extension and North Dakota State University Extension.
 With generous grant support from the National Institute of Food and Agriculture and the Substance Abuse and Mental Health Services Administration, STH is dedicated to providing services that prevent opioid misuse in rural communities across the Dakotas.